FHTW-HWSE2/bank-teissl_A_BankProject/Meetings.md

 - Unity Tests for Create_account.c and Account_number.c implemented
 - Layers Fixed
+- Projet setup for rest of the group

 To do's:
-- Adapt issues
+- Adapt issues based on new requirements
 - implement new Issues
-- Cmock
+- use Cmock in tests